 And then's the ball gown.

-This causes the dress to loose the ethereal sense of the original.
+This causes the dress to lose the ethereal sense of the original.
 The vibrance of the color gives it a sense of artificiality and makes it look less sincere.

-And I know what you'll tell us; but these are really pretty!
+And I know what you'll tell me: but these are really pretty!
 And that's true.
 The designs for the new Cinderella are exquisitely done, and quite astounding.
 And that's where their faults lie.

 The new designs are all trying to be Disney Princess dress material, instead of serving the narrative and the concept.
 The aesthetics of the Disney princess have overtaken the ethics.
 The "princess gown" used to be a reward for the kind essence of the character, not the essence itself.
 By making her look pretty all the time, by foregoing the rags and ugly treatment, we are devaluing the reward itself.
 In the end, she's just a Disney Princess in look/appearance: she has a pretty set of dresses with sparkly and big skirts, but little more.